 Harvard

+The University of Melbourne Library no longer provides advice for the Harvard style for referencing.
 The Harvard style is an author-date citation system that has not been updated for more than 15 years and has no official institutional connection to Harvard University.
-If you have a choice of which citation style to use, a recommended alternative author-date system to Harvard is APA.
+For alternative author-date styles, please consider using APA or Chicago B.

 -